 About Nano Futures

-Nano Futures’™ mission is to reflect the diverse and multidisciplinary field of nanoscience and nanotechnology that now brings together researchers from across physics, chemistry, biomedicine, materials science, engineering, and industry.
+Nano Futures™ publishes innovative, urgent work that reflects the diverse and multidisciplinary fields of nanoscience and nanotechnology, bringing together researchers from across physics, chemistry, biomedicine, materials science, engineering, and industry.

-Built upon IOP Publishing’s longstanding reputation in serving nanoscience, but with a forward-looking approach, Nano Futures aims to publish urgent work that truly sets the direction of new and emerging fields.
-Areas of particular interest to the nanoscience community include (but are not limited to):
+Built upon IOP Publishing’s longstanding reputation in serving nanoscience, but with a forward-looking approach, Nano Futures publishes work that is anticipated to set the direction of new and emerging fields with the expectation of long-term scientific value and impact.

 Why should you publish in Nano Futures?